Charlotte, Destinations, Food, North Carolina, Restaurant Roundups and Reviews, Travel, USA

 (Perhaps the best way to solve the Eastern-style or Lexington-style debate is to opt out entirely…)

-The barbecue at Jon G’s is the result of many research trips to Texas, and I think it’s safe to say that they’ve inspired North Carolinians to change their allegiance from pork – well, at least on Saturday.
-Brisket reigns king at Jon G’s, although you can find ribs, turkey, sausages, and yes, pork when you order at the counter, too.
+The barbecue at Jon G’s is the result of many research trips to Texas, and I think it’s safe to say that they’ve inspired North Carolinians to change their allegiance from pork (well, at least on Saturdays).
+Brisket is king at Jon G’s, although you can also find ribs, turkey, sausages, and yes, pork when you order at the counter.

-A long line forms outside of the restaurant
+A long line forms outside of Jon G's restaurant

 A visit to Jon G’s is truly an all-day affair.
 The line begins forming at least ninety minutes before the 11:00 a.m. opening.
 So come hungry, come relaxed, and be ready to hang for a while.
-Chairs are a nice-to-have while you wait, but sunscreen and beer koozies are non-negotiable…
+Chairs are nice to have while you wait, but sunscreen and beer koozies are non-negotiable…

 …even though this portion of Anson County is dry, preventing the sale of alcoholic beverages.